 Now these connections have been defined, all the XJLink2’s PIO pins are treated as External Hardware pins.

-From the JTAG devices screen, create a new Subchain containing just the XJLink2 External Hardware and no TAP group:
+From the JTAG Chain screen, goto Configure Profiles then create a new Subchain containing just the XJLink2 External Hardware and no TAP group:

 It is important that no TAP group is selected because this means access to the hardware at runtime will not attempt any JTAG setup (like checking the chain, counting JTAG devices or performing autoskew).